-Most recent survey by Consumer NZ made some interesting discoveries on problems in rental market.
+A recent survey by Consumer NZ made some interesting discoveries on problems in the rental market.

-54% of tenants reported to be satisfied with service provided by private landlords, compared to only 35% who were happy with their property managers.
+54% of tenants reported being satisfied with the service provided by private landlords, compared to only 35% who were happy with their property managers.
 See some other results from this survey below*.

 Unfortunately, according to the survey issues with insulation, inadequate heating and mould are still the main problems with rental accommodation.
 The survey found that tenants who dealt with property management companies were more likely to report their home lacked adequate heating and had persistent mould.
 Hopefully minimum insulation requirements that officially come into effect on 1st July 2019, will solve some of these issues.
 The changes should give tenants adequately safe, warm and dry accommodation they’re paying for.